barbozadaniel/WorkFlow/README.md

 Use of various Google Cloud API's to implement different ideas.

 ## What's next for WorkFlow
-[ ] Introduce 'Conditional' statements into WorkFlow ('Diamond' symbol in flowcharts) [ ] Using Machine Learning algorithms to increase the accuracy of predicting the commands in the flowchart.
+- [ ] Introduce 'Conditional' statements into WorkFlow ('Diamond' symbol in flowcharts)
+- [ ] Using Machine Learning algorithms to increase the accuracy of predicting the commands in the flowchart.
-[ ] Integrating and Implementing various functionalities that will enable the user to automate complex tasks.
+- [ ] Integrating and Implementing various functionalities that will enable the user to automate complex tasks.
-- [x] Finish my changes
-- [ ] Push my commits to GitHub
-- [ ] Open a pull request
-[ ] Using WorkFlow as an IoT application for implementing and executing workflows at remote locations.
+- [ ] Using WorkFlow as an IoT application for implementing and executing workflows at remote locations.